bertofurth/Seagate-Central-Toolchain/README.md

     unzip seagate-central-firmware-gpl-source-code.zip

-We need to copy glibc, glibc-ports and linux source code to the src subdirectory of the base working directory.
+We need to copy the Seagate Central glibc, glibc-ports and linux source code to the src subdirectory of the base working directory.
 Note the linux source code has quite an unintuitive name so I suggest you rename it during the copy process as seen below.

     cp sources/LGPL/glibc/glibc_ports.tar.bz2 ./src
     cp sources/LGPL/glibc/glibc.tar.bz2 ./src
     cp sources/GPL/linux/git_.home.cirrus.cirrus_repos.linux_6065f48ac9974b200566c51d58bced9c639a2aad.tar.gz ./src/linux.tar.gz

-We don't need anything else from this file so it may be deleted to save disk space at this point.
+We don't need anything else from this zip file so it may be deleted to save disk space at this point.

 Change to the src directory and extract the archives just copied into